Here’s the scenario.

 Although it’s probably going to cost you more than it would with SEO, the payoff is much quicker, and you can save yourself a lot of time and energy.

-If you choose to go the PPC route, I should point out you’re by no means stuck with Google AdWords.
+If you choose to go the PPC route, we should point out you’re by no means stuck with Google Ads.

-Don’t get me wrong, AdWords is still viable and can definitely produce results.
+Don’t get me wrong, Google Ads is still viable and can definitely produce results.

-But I’m seeing more and more marketers opt for Bing Ads these days because it’s less expensive than AdWords and can help marketers reach a different demographic.
+But we’re seeing more and more marketers opt for Microsoft Advertising these days because it’s less expensive than Google Ads and can help marketers reach a different demographic.

-Facebook now has a robust advertising platform as well, and with two billion monthly users, you’re practically guaranteed to reach your audience.
+Facebook now has a robust advertising platform as well, and with over three billion monthly users, you’re practically guaranteed to reach your audience.

-For more ideas on alternatives to AdWords, refer to this guide from PPC Hero.
+For more ideas on alternatives to Google Ads, refer to this guide from PPC Hero.

 When a brand is initially launching its marketing campaign, two strategies that usually receive first consideration are SEO and PPC.